A recent trend focuses on the potential health benefits of drinking coffee with lemon.

-Research suggests that both coffee and lemon’s antioxidant content may provide skin benefits, so there seems to be a shred of truth behind this claim.
+Research suggests that both coffee and lemon’s antioxidant content may provide skin benefits, so there seems to be some truth behind this claim.

-On one hand, coffee’s CGA content is believed to improve blood flow and hydration in the skin.
+Coffee’s CGA content may improve blood flow and hydration in the skin.

-On the other hand, lemon’s vitamin C content may stimulate the production of collagen — a protein that provides your skin with strength and elasticity — and reduce skin damage caused by free radicals that originate from sun exposure (
+Additionally, lemon’s vitamin C content may stimulate the production of collagen — a protein that provides your skin with strength and elasticity — and reduce skin damage caused by free radicals that originate from sun exposure (26).